WallCaster/WallCaster/doc/analysis-report.md

 > - Date range

 Tasks :
-- Create a admin front-end
+- Have an administrative frontend
 - Create a server
 - Make the admin front-end connect to the server
 - Allow the admin to set the parameters